A Large and Diverse Arabic Corpus for Language Modeling: Corpora

 \subsection{Arabic Books Corpus}

-Books Corpus is a large Arabic corpus developed as part of a research project named \emph{A New Approach of Semi-Indexing of Text Documents}~\cite{Bellah2014}.
-The corpus consists of more than 460 Arabic books.
-It can be used for the development of language engineering applications, \gls{IR} and information extraction.
-The total corpus size is 137 MB It contains 23,264,785 tokens.
+It is a large Arabic corpus developed as part of a research project namely \emph{A New Approach of Semi-Indexing of Text Documents}~\cite{Bellah2014}.
+The corpus comprises of more than 460 Arabic books.
+It can be used for the development of language engineering applications, \gls{IR}, and information extraction.
+The size of the corpus is 137 MB which contains 23,264,785 tokens.